-A work of fiction, set in an indefinite future time.
+A multi-part work of fiction, set in an indefinite future time.
 Standard disclaimers.

 Cynthia – above average height, fair skin, crew cut blonde hair, hazel eyes, robust build but nevertheless slender and gymnast lithe from youth and exercise, powder blue workaday jumpsuit, twelve years old – walked up onto street level from the Emancipation Square transit station in downtown Seattle, and stared blinking at the pedestrian and horse-drawn carriage traffic bustling up and down 3rd Avenue.
 It was mid-morning in high summer – July 4th, in fact, a Wednesday and a regular workday – and though the roads were not uncomfortably crowded, they were still busy with mostly slim and slender people in workaday jumpsuits, intent on their tasks.